 Setting

 Three West London teaching hospitals were selected for this study.
 In FY2014/15, there were 32,884, 20,849 and 45,372 admissions in hospital A, B and C respectively.
-The number of single rooms with toilet, giving a proxy of potential isolation capacity, in hospital A, B and C were 114, 106 and 62 respectively.
+The number of single rooms with a toilet, which are suitable for isolation capacity, in hospital A, B and C were 114, 106 and 62 respectively.

 Priority specialties

-The data from Freeman et.16 was used to rank the specialties to be prioritised by the CPE screening.
-Freeman et al extracted the data from the centralised microbiology laboratory of this network, for the period between March 2009 and February 2012.
-The data was “de-duplicated” and “Patient location (ward) at the time of specimen collection was assigned to the corresponding clinical speciality”.
-“The total number of reports for each organism were used as the denominator data to produce proportions of resistance”.
-The proportion of carbapenem-resistant Klebsiella spp. and Escherichia coli across the clinical specialities was the following: Circulation Science and Renal Medicine (cardiology, cardiothoracic surgery, renal transplant, renal dialysis, vascular surgery, rheumatology) 10.1%; Specialist Services (critical care, anaesthesia, neurology and neurosurgery, orthopaedic and reconstructive surgery) 8.8%; Private Patients 8.4%; Medicines (emergency, clinical pharmacology, endocrinology, gastroenterology, hepatology, genitourinary medicine, infectious diseases, medicine for the elderly, respiratory medicine and stroke medicine) 3.8%; Surgery and cancer (general surgery, breast surgery, endocrine surgery, hepatobiliary surgery, urology and oncology) 2.2%.
+Data from Freeman et.16 was used to rank the specialties to be prioritised by the CPE screening.
+The proportion of carbapenem-resistant Klebsiella spp. and Escherichia coli across the clinical specialities was: Circulation Science and Renal Medicine (cardiology, cardiothoracic surgery, renal transplant, renal dialysis, vascular surgery, rheumatology) 10.1%; Specialist Services (critical care, anaesthesia, neurology and neurosurgery, orthopaedic and reconstructive surgery) 8.8%; Private Patients 8.4%; Medicine (emergency, clinical pharmacology, endocrinology, gastroenterology, hepatology, genitourinary medicine, infectious diseases, medicine for the elderly, respiratory medicine and stroke medicine) 3.8%; Surgery and cancer (general surgery, breast surgery, endocrine surgery, hepatobiliary surgery, urology and oncology) 2.2%.

-Inclusion strategies

-The present study adopted the following incremental inclusion strategie

-The first strategy was based on screening all the inpatients in Circulation Science and Renal Medicine; The second strategy added up to the inpatients in Circulation Science and Renal Medicine, the inpatients in Specialist Services; and
+Strategy 1 was screening all the inpatients in Circulation Science and Renal Medicine; Strategy 2 was Strategy 1 + Critical Care; Strategy 3 was Strategy 2 + Private Patients.

-The third strategy added up to the previous specialties the Private Patients.

 Demand